HDR-UK Federated Analytics

 At the University of Manchester, we want to better understand the challenges of computational reproducibility and FAIR data sharing within HDR UK federated data infrastructures, especially focussing on technology potential, limitations, integrity measures and handling of sensitive data.

 We are building on the outputs from the TRE-FX project including the Five Safes RO-Crate profile.
-A PhD studentship has also been offered.
+A PhD studentship was granted.

 References